 - Happens in Jean Kirby's novel Olympic Duty in the Nurses Three series.
 While a small, strategic avalanche is being planned to alleviate a more dangerous one, a photographer who's prevented from going closer shouts in anger, thus triggering a large, fatal (although not to him) avalanche.

-- I Love Lucy episode "Lucy in the Swiss Alps".
-The main cast is in a cabin with a big cliff of snow over it, trying not to make any noise that would trigger an avalanche.
-When Lucy slams the door it causes an avalanche.
+- The I Love Lucy episode "Lucy in the Swiss Alps" has the main cast in a cabin with a big cliff of snow over it, trying not to make any noise that would trigger an avalanche.
+When Lucy slams the door, it causes an avalanche.